strayge/CurseBreakerMod/README.md

 - GitHub: Development versions of multiple addons.
 Slugs are suffixed with `:Dev`.
 - GitHub Releases: `https://github.com/[username]/[repository_name]`, `gh:[username]/[repository_name]`
 - Wago: **CurseBreaker** can update auras and Plater profiles/scripts like WeakAuras Companion.

+### How It Works
+- Clean addon ZIPs are backed up to `WTF/CurseBreakerClean/`
+- Modifications are stored as unified diff patches in your config
+- Patches are priority-ordered and automatically reapplied after updates
+- Perfect for maintaining custom UI tweaks, translations, or fixes

 ## WAGO ADDONS SUPPORT
 To use Wago Addons as addon source user needs to provide a personal API key.
 It is a paid feature.\